Booking Hotels – The Basics

 - Important! – If you belong to a hotel loyalty program and want to get hotel points by booking directly through the hotel you can still benefit by using 3rd party hotel websites.
 Simply look for deals for your chosen hotel then phone the hotel and state exactly the deal you found online.
 They’ll often offer you the same price on the same room.
 (Though not always, as sometimes they have sold these hotel rooms as a block and are not looking to discount the remaining rooms they still have booking access to.)

 - When booking a hotel for a family of 4, family of 5, or family of 6 then booking two hotel rooms will often be cheaper than booking one large family room.
 The catch is that when you book two hotel rooms hotels usually won’t guarantee that they are beside each other – so if you do find a large family suite at a good rate that’s often the best choice.

 - How to book luxury hotels? – Be sure to check multiple websites (including the hotel’s website) to find the best prices.
-Unlike budget and moderate hotels there can often be huge rate differences between different sites.
+Unlike budget and moderate hotels, there can often be huge rate differences between different booking sites.

 - Print your confirmation email (or have easy access to it on your phone) to show at reception.
 9 times out of 10 you won’t need it but on occasion the hotel might not have received the reservation info and the confirmation will help.